Want to visit a castle? Germany has you covered.

 Looking up from the town, the ruins dominate the skyline.
-And once you mount the hill be sure to look back at another epic view of the city and bridge spanning the river.
+Once you mount the hill, be sure to look back at another epic view of the city and bridge spanning the river.

-The castle is partly rebuilt with different architectural styles clearly identified among the ruins.
+The castle is partly rebuilt with different architectural styles clearly identifiable among the ruins.
 For example, the Ottheinrich Building is one of the earliest palace buildings of the German Renaissance.

 Address: Schloss Heidelberg, 69117 Heidelberg

-The Wartburg Castle lies in the East of Germany, close to Eisenach, and is perched over the forests of Thuringia.
-It is one of the oldest and best-preserved Romanesque castles in all of Germany, built in 1067.
+The Wartburg Castle lies in the east of Germany, close to Eisenach, and is perched over the forests of Thuringia.
+Built in 1067, it is one of the oldest and best-preserved Romanesque castles in all of Germany.

-Legendary guests stayed there like poet Walther von der Vogelweide and it inspired his work, which in turn inspired Richard Wagner 's opera Tannhäuser.
-Elisabeth of Hungary charitable acts here led to her sainthood.
-But its most famous temporary resident was church reformist Martin Luther who lived while he translated the Bible into German.
-Visitors can see the very room he stayed in - complete with ink spot from where he threw an inkwell at the devil.
+Legendary guests stayed there, among them poet Walther von der Vogelweide whose work it inspired, which in turn inspired Richard Wagner's opera Tannhäuser.
+Elisabeth of Hungary's charitable acts here led to her sainthood.
+However, its most famous temporary resident was church reformist Martin Luther who lived here while he translated the Bible into German.
+Visitors can see the very room he stayed in - complete with the ink stain from when he threw an inkwell at the devil.

-Since 1999, the Wartburg Castle has been on the UNESCO World Heritage Sites.
+Since 1999, the Wartburg Castle has been on the list of UNESCO World Heritage sites.